Indian Wells Tennis Garden

 The Indian Wells Tennis Garden is a tennis facility in Indian Wells, near Palm Springs, California, in the Coachella Valley.
-The 16,100-capacity Stadium 1 is the largest stadium at the tennis complex, and the second largest outdoor tennis stadium in the world (after the Arthur Ashe Stadium at the US Open).
+The 16,100-capacity Stadium 1 is the largest stadium at the tennis complex, and the second largest outdoor tennis stadium in the world (after Arthur Ashe Stadium at the US Open).

 It is the home of the BNP Paribas Open (previously the Pacific Life Open), a joint event of both the men's ATP World Tour and the women's WTA Tour, and constitutes the fifth largest tournament in the world, held each year in March.
-The Indian Wells Tennis Garden also hosts junior and adult United States Tennis Association events year-round.
+The Indian Wells Tennis Garden also hosts junior and adult United States Tennis Association events year-round and previously hosted ATP Challenger and WTA 125 events as part of the Oracle Challenger Series – Indian Wells.

 In addition to these large events, during the week members can use the courts for recreational play, and the Tennis Garden sets up matches for individuals who want to play.
 Additionally, the venue offers clinics, and there are professionals on staff available for a fee.